 Collegiate Affiliation

-Mark Pedelty is a Professor of Communication Studies, Affiliate Professor of Anthropology, and Fellow at the Institute on the Environment.
-His research deals with music and sound as environmental communication.
+Mara Pedelty is an Emeritus Professor of Communication Studies, Anthropology, and Fellow at the Institute on the Environment.
+She retired from most active service at the University of Minnesota and is now working full time on a film about human interactions with animals and plants in the San Juan Islands of Washington State.
+Her research deals with music and sound as environmental communication.
 Dr. Pedelty has published a number of books and journal articles.
-He also produces, directs, and composes soundtracks for environmental film project collaborations with community partners.
-Visit Ecosong.Net to see his most recent media projects, including an award-winning documentary short, Sentinels of Silence?
-Whale Watching, Noise, and the Orca.
+She also produces, directs, and composes for environmental film project collaborations with community partners.
+Visit Ecosong.Net to see her most recent media projects and follow her current work on Instagram at DockumentaryFilm.

 Educational Background & Specialties